zyphlar/influxdb.org/source/docs/v0.9/introduction/installation.md

 Installation of InfluxDB requires root privileges on the host machine.

 ### Networking
-By default InfluxDB will use TCP ports `8083`, `8086`, `8090`, and `8099`, so these ports should be available on your system.
-Once you install you can change those ports and other options in the configuration file, which is located by default in `/etc/opt/influxdb`.
+By default InfluxDB will use TCP ports `8083` and `8086` so these ports should be available on your system.
+Once installation is complete you can change those ports and other options in the configuration file, which is located by default in `/etc/opt/influxdb`.

 ## Ubuntu & Debian
 Debian users can install by downloading the package and installing it like this: